 The p4d service and Perforce applications communicate with each other using TCP/IP.
-When p4d starts, it listens (by default) for plaintext connections to port 1666.
+When p4d starts, it listens (by default) for plaintext connections on port 1666.
 Perforce applications like p4 assume (also by default) that the corresponding p4d is located on a host named perforce, listening on port 1666, and that communications are performed in plaintext.

-If p4d is to listen on a different port and/or use a different protocol, either specify the configuration with the -p protocol:host:port flag when you start p4d (as in, p4d -p ssl:1818), or by the contents of the P4PORT environment variable.
+If p4d is to listen on a different host or port and/or use a different protocol, either specify the configuration with the -p protocol:host:port flag when you start p4d (as in, p4d -p ssl:perforce:1818), or by the contents of the P4PORT environment variable.

-Plaintext communications are specified with tcp:port and SSL encryption is specified with ssl:port.
-(To use SSL, you must also supply or generate a certificate and key pair and store them a secure location on your server.
-See "Using SSL to encrypt connections to a Perforce server" on page 57 for details.)
+Plaintext communications are specified with tcp:host:port and SSL encryption is specified with ssl:port.
+(To use SSL, you must also supply or generate an x509 certificate and private key, and store them in a secure location on your server.
+See "Using SSL to encrypt connections to a Perforce server" on page 66 for details.)